garlic0x1/markcl/README.md

-# Markcl markup renderer
+# Markcl markdown renderer

-This is a tool to convert s-expressions into markup, based on [Hiccl](https://github.com/garlic0x1/hiccl)
+This is a tool to convert s-expressions into markdown, based on [Hiccl](https://github.com/garlic0x1/hiccl)

 # Usage

-Markcl exposes one macro, `render` that accepts an output and any number of s-expressions to convert into markup.
+Markcl exposes one macro, `render` that accepts an output and any number of s-expressions to convert into markdown.

 The output argument can be `nil` if you want a string, `t` if you want stdout, or any stream.
 It is the same as `format`